 PEEPs (Preschool Environmental Education Program): Continue the legacy of education and outreach as a PEEPs facilitator for at-risk preschool children visiting Wing Haven Garden & Bird Sanctuary.
 The nature-themed curriculum includes a story, garden walk, hands-on activity, and healthy snack.
 Training Required.
 Times: Standing weekday commitment each month, October through May, required.

-Chicken Team: Help take care of the Wing Haven chickens, Bob and Petunia, which need daily care.
+Chicken Team: Help take care of the Wing Haven chickens, which need daily care.
 Training Required.
-Times: Weekdays and Weekends.
+Times: Weekdays and Weekends (temporarily suspended until new chicks arrive).

 Fall Fundraisers (Wing Haven Symposium & Farm to Table Dinner): Are you a planner?
 Assist our Development Director and Executive Director with planning, publicity and underwriting of these major fundraisers.
 Each is biennial and takes place in the Fall.
 Times: The months/weeks leading up to fall events.